Baker McKenzie, December 2018: Top 10 Canadian Labour & Employment Law Developments of 2018, Baker Mckenziev

-Fitzgibbon Workplace Law, Labour and Employment Alert January 2018 (Michael Fitzgibbon teaches law in the IRE undergrad program)
+Fitzgibbon Workplace Law Journal (Michael Fitzgibbon teaches law in the IRE program)

 Canadian HR Reporter, January 15, 2018: Year in review: The most significant developments in Canadian employment law